decretist/Dissertation/Chapter2/chapter2o.markdown

 statements, are quite stable, displaying very little change between the first and second recension.

-[1] i.e., the person performing the author-function at that place in the text.
+[1] I continue here, as I have throughout Chapter 2, to use the name Gratian as a conventional label for the author or authors of the *Decretum*, while deferring judgement as to whether the name stands for a single individual or many.
+Anticipating Chapter 3, the name Gratian can be taken to stand for someone performing the author-function (Foucault) with respect to a discrete selection of text under consideration (e.g., a particular *dictum*).

 [2] In Parts I and II, the part contains distinctions which contain chapters (depth = 3).
 In Part II, the part contains cases which contain questions which contain chapters (depth = 4).

+[3] Friedberg, 1.1046.

-[3] The formulaic transition markers used in the hypothetical case statements are: *Hic primum queritur* (15), *Queritur* (8), *Modo primum queritur* (3), *Nunc primum queritur* (3), *Primo queritur* (2), *Primum queritur* (2), *Hic primo queritur* (1), *Modo queritur* (1), *Queritur autem* (1).
+[4] The formulaic transition markers used in the hypothetical case statements are: *Hic primum queritur* (15), *Queritur* (8), *Modo primum queritur* (3), *Nunc primum queritur* (3), *Primo queritur* (2), *Primum queritur* (2), *Hic primo queritur* (1), *Modo queritur* (1), *Queritur autem* (1).

-[4] C.1 d.init., Friedberg 1.357.
+[5] C.1 d.init., Friedberg 1.357.
 Although Gratian does not say so
 explicitly, I think that we can reasonably infer that the father is an urban merchant or professional, rather than a member of the landed aristocracy, since his wealth is in a form sufficiently liquid to be readily convertible into cash bribes.

-[5] **Confirm**.
+[6] **Confirm**.
 If these questions are missing altogether in the first recension, what is the relationship to the questions as stated in the initial case statement?